 OSIPP ls located at the Toyonaka campus is on a hill so its just a gentle slope climb away from the nearest stations: Ishibashi (Hankyu Takarazuka Line) or Shibahara (Osaka Monorail).
 There is also a shopping area in front of Ishibashi station.
 All the campuses are linked with the Inter-Campus Shuttle Bus during term times, and the Osaka Monorail.

 The Toyonaka Campus is home to nine of Osaka University’s School/Graduate Schools.

 Inter-Campus Shuttle Bus Service

-A free shuttle bus service between the three campuses – Toyonaka, Suita and Minoh – is available.
+A free shuttle bus service between the three campuses – Toyonaka, Minoh-Semba and Suita – is available.

 Students and faculty and staff members can use these buses for attending classes, participating in extracurricular activities, and education and research-related activities on other campuses; however neither can use them for commuting.

 - Toyonaka – Suita via Minoh (40 minutes)

 The Health and Counseling Center is divided into two divisions, the Health Care Center and the Counseling and Support Division, to provide health and counseling services to help students solve their problems and also provides support for their extra-curricular social activities.
 The Counseling and Support Division consists of three units: Student Disability Services, Student Counseling and Consultation Services, and Career Development Services.